The-OpenROAD-Project/OpenROAD/docs/tutorials/FlowTutorial.md

 [INFO RCX-0017] Finished writing SPEF ...
 ```

+The `45_gcd.spef` can be read from `results` directory.

 ## Troubleshooting Problems

 ### Global router debug tools
-The global router has a few useful functionalities to understand
+The global router(FastRoute) has a few useful functionalities to understand
 high congestion issues in the designs.
 We describe them below.

 Congestion heatmap can be used on any design, whether it has